GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Summary

-We have presented the first transmission spectra of TOI-5205b, a warm Jupiter orbiting an M dwarf.
+We have presented the first transmission spectra of TOI-5205b, a warm Jupiter orbiting an M4 dwarf.
 We reduced the data with two reduction pipelines (\texttt{Eureka!} and \texttt{ExoTiC-JEDI}) and derived consistent transmission spectra using a model that included spot-crossing events.
-Although there is significant stellar contamination in the transmission spectra, both retrievals assuming equilibrium chemistry and allowing free chemistry infer that the atmosphere of TOI-5205b has a sub-solar metallicity ($\log \mathrm{[M/H]}\lesssim-2.5$) and a super-solar carbon-to-oxygen ratio ($\log \mathrm{[C/O]}\gtrsim1$), which results in no robust detections of oxygen-bearing molecules in the atmosphere.
-Retrievals assuming free chemistry provide a $>5\sigma$ detection of both methane ($\log \mathrm{[CH_4]}=-5.53_{-0.16}^{+0.19}$) and hydrogen sulfide ($\log \mathrm{[H_2S]}=-4.32_{-0.22}^{+0.21}$) in the atmosphere of TOI-5205b at abundances that are within $2\sigma$ from the expected values when accounting for disequilibrium processes and sulfur enhancement.
+Although there is significant stellar contamination in the transmission spectra, free chemistry retrievals reveal that the atmosphere of TOI-5205b has a sub-solar metallicity (2$\sigma$ upper limit of $\log \mathrm{[M/H]}\lesssim-1.5$) and a super-solar carbon-to-oxygen ratio ($2\sigma$ lower limit of $\log \mathrm{[C/O]}\gtrsim0.5$) because there were no robust detections of oxygen-bearing molecules in the atmosphere.
+The retrievals provide a significant ($\ln B>10$ or at best $4.8\sigma$) detection of both methane ($\log \mathrm{[CH_4]}=-5.89^{+0.16}_{-0.15}$) and hydrogen sulfide ($\log \mathrm{[H_2S]}=-4.59^{+0.18}_{-0.19}$) in the atmosphere of TOI-5205b at abundances that are within $3\sigma$ from the expected values when accounting for disequilibrium processes and sulfur enhancement.
 We do not robustly detect water with the NIRSpec/PRISM data, most likely due to significant stellar contamination.
-From the planet mass and radius, we estimate a bulk metallicity of $Z_{\mathrm{planet}} = 0.17 \pm 0.07$, which is in stark contrast to the metal-poor atmosphere we observe.
-The high bulk and low atmospheric metallicity suggest that TOI-5205b is not fully mixed, similar to the giant planets in the solar system.
+From the planet mass and radius, we estimate a bulk metallicity of $Z_{\mathrm{planet}} = 0.17 \pm 0.07$, which is in stark contrast to the metal-poor atmosphere observed.
+The high bulk and low atmospheric metallicity may suggest that TOI-5205b is not fully mixed, similar to the giant planets in the solar system.
+We caution that extensive stellar contamination and the non-detection of water may bias the atmospheric metallicity to lower values, and future observations through GO 7683 will help corroborate or refute these findings.
 TOI-5205b is one of seven planets in our GEMS JWST survey (GO 3171) --- \textit{Red Dwarfs and the Seven Giants: First Insights Into the Atmospheres of Giant Exoplanets around M dwarf Stars} \citep{2023jwst.prop.3171K} --- that will provide a sample of well-characterized warm Jupiter atmospheres that will (i) provide atmospheric and bulk metallicities to place TOI-5205b in greater context and (ii) allow for a comparison with hot Jupiters and Solar System gas giants to investigate potential constraints on the formation of GEMS.